Vanaraj10/SmartList-Repo/README.md

 - `POST /api/lists/:shareableId/entries` - Submit an entry
 - `GET /api/lists/:shareableId/entries` - Get all entries for a list

+### System
+- `GET /` - Health check endpoint
+- `GET /keep-alive` - Keep-alive endpoint (prevents server sleeping)

 ## 🎨 Features in Detail

+### Keep-Alive System
+The backend includes an automatic keep-alive system that pings the server every 14 minutes to prevent it from sleeping on platforms like Heroku or Render.

 ### Smart URL Generation
 Each list gets a unique 8-character shareable ID that's easy to share and remember.